These budget bathroom ideas include fresh takes on wainscoting, tile, flooring, and more make it easy to trade up to one-of-a-kind style.

 Similar to shown: U.S. Ceramic Tile in Tender Gray Matte, about $30 for a box of 80 tiles; The Home Depot

 Forgo pricey shades and dress up a window with painted shutters instead.
-Louvered-on-top designs like the ones here offer privacy without blocking light, and the adjustable slats let you direct the sun's rays.
+Louvered-on-top designs like the ones shown in this bathroom remodel inspiration offer privacy without blocking light, and the adjustable slats let you direct the sun's rays.

 Similar to shown: Check out etsy.com for salvaged shutters, starting at about $25 each.